Natural Resources

 • Mining Activities

 Riparian Water Use is use by a riparian landowner.
-A riparian landowner owns land bordering the source surface waterbody.
-Riparian landowners have water rights which enable them to take and use water on their riparian land.
-Riparian land must be in the same watershed as the water source, and must not be severed from the source of supply by an intervening parcel (the source property and the use property must be one and the same).
+A riparian landowner owns land bordering the source surface water body.
+Riparian landowners have water rights, which enable them to take and use water on their riparian land.
+Riparian land must be in the same watershed as the water source, and must not be severed from the source of supply by an intervening parcel (the source property and the use property must be the same).
 Generally, a riparian water user must share the water supply with other riparian users.

 Non-Riparian Water Use is the use of surface water for activities on the non-riparian property.
 A non-riparian landowner owns land with no surface waterbody on or adjacent to the parcel.
 Non-Riparian landowners do not have water rights associated with property ownership.